Brainiac 5

 Brainiac 5 (Querl Dox) is a superhero appearing in comics published by DC Comics.
 He is from the planet Colu and is a long-standing member of the Legion of Super-Heroes in the 30th and 31st centuries.
+Brainiac 5 is a descendant of the villain Brainiac, with his efforts to distance himself from his predecessor being a core part of his character.

 Brainiac 5 has been substantially adapted into other media, primarily in association with the Legion.
 He is voiced by Adam Wylie in Legion of Super Heroes (2006) and portrayed by James Marsters and Jesse Rath in Smallville and the Arrowverse respectively.
-A gender-swapped alternate universe variant of Brainiac 5 appears in the fifth season of Supergirl, portrayed by Rath's sister Meaghan Rath.
+A gender-swapped alternate universe version of Brainiac 5 appears in the fifth season of Supergirl, portrayed by Rath's sister Meaghan Rath.

 Publication history

 Brainiac 5 first appeared in Action Comics #276 (May, 1961) and was created by Jerry Siegel and Jim Mooney.
 He was originally written as a descendant of Superman's enemy Brainiac.
 Several years later, when Brainiac was revealed to be a living computer, Brainiac 5 was retconned to be a descendant of his adopted son.

 In DC Pride (2022), Brainiac 5 was revealed to be demisexual.